 The ocean covers more than two thirds of the earth surface and absorbs approximately 25 percent of the human-made CO2-emissions from the air.
 The deep ocean stores about 60 times more CO2 than the atmosphere.
 Therefore, the ocean is a critical factor damping the effect of human CO2-emissions.
 To get a better understanding of the complex interplay between oceans and the atmosphere, researchers across Europe have joined forces at the Ocean Thematic Centre (OTC) located in the Bjerknes Centre in Bergen, Norway.
 OTC was officially launched in April 2016.

-The Ocean Thematic Centre (OTC) is one of four central facilities within the European research infrastructure Integrated Carbon Observation System (ICOS RI).
-The marine elements of the ICOS RI provides the long-term oceanic observations required to understand the present state and predict future behaviour of the global carbon cycle and climate-relevant gas emissions.
-The oceanic sink currently offsets approximately 25% of CO2 emissions from human activities.
-Oceanic net air-sea CO2 fluxes of the Atlantic are a large proportion of the net global marine flux, together with CH4 and N2O fluxes.
+The Ocean Thematic Centre is one of four central facilities within the European research infrastructure Integrated Carbon Observation System (ICOS).
+The marine element of ICOS provides long-term oceanic observations, which are required to understand the present state and better predict future behaviour of the global carbon cycle and climate-relevant gas emissions.

 The Ocean Thematic Centre currently coordinates twenty-one ocean stations from seven countries monitoring carbon uptake and fluxes in the North Atlantic, Nordic Seas, Baltic, and the Mediterranean Sea.
 Measuring methods include sampling from research vessels, moorings, buoys, and commercial vessels that have been equipped with state of the art carbonate system sensors.